wiredtiger/testy/README.md

   fab -H user@host workload [--list]
   ```

 - The `workload --describe` function takes an optional workload name as an argument and will describe the given workload.
 If no argument is given, the current workload will be used.
 If there is no current workload, an error message will be printed.
-This description will be implemented by the user in the workload's workload interface file {workload}.sh.
+This description will be implemented by the user in the workload's workload interface file `{workload}.sh`.
 If not implemented, the function will not be able to describe the workload.
   ```
   fab -H user@host workload [--describe=[workload]]
   ```